scrapy/scrapy/scrapy/trunk/docs/topics/shell.rst

 Here's an example of a typical shell session where we start by scraping the http://scrapy.org page, and then the http://slashdot.org page.
-Note, however, that the data extracted may not be the same when you try this as those pages are not static and could have changed by the time you test this.
-The purpose of this example is only to get you familiarized with how the Scrapy shell works.
+Note, however, that the data extracted here may not be the same when you try, as those pages are not static and could have changed by the time you test this.
+The purpose of this example is just to get you familiarized with how the Scrapy shell works.

 ::